What Do Brussel Sprouts Smell Like?

 This post contains affiliate links.
 This means if you make a purchase using these links, we may receive a commission at no extra charge to you.
 Thank you for supporting Cyanne Eats!

-Greetings from the wonderful realm of brussels sprouts!
-Despite the fact that these tiny green vegetables have a poor reputation because of their unpleasant smell, you shouldn’t let that deter you because they’re incredibly flavorful and versatile in the kitchen.
+Even though these tiny green vegetables have a poor reputation because of their unpleasant smell, you shouldn’t let that deter you because they’re incredibly flavorful and versatile in the kitchen.
 You can prepare Brussels sprouts in any way you like, whether it be by steaming, roasting, or sautéing.

-Now, what do brussel sprouts smell like?
-Well, the answer is that it depends on how they’re prepared.
-When raw, they have a slightly earthy and cabbage-like aroma, but once cooked, their scent becomes nutty and savory.
 So, if you’re yet to give brussels sprouts a chance, now’s the time to dive in and discover all the wonderful smells and tastes they have to offer!

 Why Should We Eat Brussel Sprouts?